Nathalia: Education

-The Barmah Forest Heritage and Education Centre is a large building featuring displays on the history and the environment of the nearby Barmah Forest and Barmah National Park.
-The centre opened in 2011 with funding from the Victorian government and the Moira Shire Council.
-A feature of the building is the use of redgum timber recycled from the old wharf at Echuca.
-It is open from 9.00am-5.00pm every day.

 Sporting

 The town is well known for quality sporting facilities for its size.
 Notable sporting clubs in Nathalia include Nathalia Football Club competing in the Murray Football League.

-Recent premierships for the NFNC are 2005 (undefeated) 2006,2007,2008, 2012, 2015, 2016, 2017, 2018 and 2019.
+Recent premierships for the NFNC are 2005 (undefeated) 2006, 2007, 2008, 2012, 2015, 2016, 2017, 2018 and 2019.

 Golfers play at the course of the Nathalia Golf Club on Paynes Road.

 Nathalia also has an active Canoe club, Lawn tennis club, bowls club and the Nathalia Association Cricket Club.